-These easy bacon and scallion buttermilk biscuits are crunchy on the outside and pillowy soft on the inside.
-Eat them with breakfast, lunch or dinner because these buttermilk biscuits are a fun take on a Southern staple made in under 30 minutes.
+A fun take on a Southern staple, these easy bacon and scallion buttermilk biscuits are crunchy on the outside and pillowy soft on the inside and only take 30 minutes.

 Biscuits.
 Whoa.
 You just assume they're too hard to make from scratch so you do one of two things: buy them out of the can (you know the one...the one that freaks you out as you wait for it to pop and scare you to death) or just never eat biscuits.
 I'm here to tell you that amazing biscuits don't have to be so time-consuming or complicated.
 There's no special skill involved, and you don't need any special equipment either (other than a food processor...which, at this point, I hope everyone reading this blog has one because I use mine multiple times a week).

 I guess it's the Southerner in me, but I LOVE biscuits.
 Call me a connoisseur or a biscuit snob, but I like my biscuits a certain kind of way...exactly like the biscuits from Mama's Boy back home in Athens, GA to be exact.
 Their biscuits are absolutely huge with a crunchy, buttery exterior and a soft, pillowy interior.
 They're beautifully golden brown and you find yourself wanting to eat them for breakfast, lunch or dinner.
 Basically what I'm trying to say is Mama's Boy's biscuits are perfect.

 How to make buttermilk biscuits

 These biscuits require you to throw almost everything in a food processor (minus the bacons and scallions) until well combined.
 Then you'll just lightly pulse in the bacon and scallions until they're incorporated into the dough.